The Pros And Cons Of Package Tours: What Solo Travelers Should Know

 Part of my multi-stop Istanbul food tour

-2. I also like the private organised tour – pricier than a package tour but far more flexible.
+2. I also like the private organized tour – pricier than a package tour but far more flexible.

 My first experience was a ten-day road trip through Albania, organized by Albaniantrip and its hugely resourceful manager Elton Caushi.
 For ten days a young public health professional, Genci Dervishi, drove me around his country.
 He was well-versed in recent history, with a strong understanding of its developmental challenges, exactly what I was looking for (and of course I made it to all the traditional tourist sites as well).
 Albanian isn’t an easy language to understand and having Genci along to translate made all the difference in being able to meet local people.